Blacklist common passwords with dictionaries

 Start by creating a custom dictionary list to reject common passwords relevant to your organization.
 You might want to include your location, local sports teams, and of course company name.
 Additional settings allow you to block partial words, words in reverse, and their predictable compositions – this means not only blocking company name, but also its variations (i.e. Specops2017, Specops123!, IloveSpecops).

 Next, you’ll want to import some online dictionaries, the same ones available to attackers.
-Alternatively, you can use a Specops provided dictionary which includes passwords from the Gawker (over 180, 000 password hashes), and LinkedIn (6.5 million passwords) breaches, as well as the Adobe “Top 100” worst password lists.
+Alternatively, you can use a Specops provided dictionary which includes passwords from the Gawker (over 180,000 passwords), LinkedIn (6.5 million password hashes), and Adobe (top 100 passwords) breaches, as well as the Adobe “Top 100” worst password lists.

 Using a password dictionary allows you to ease password complexity requirements, while maintaining your desired level of password security.
 The demand shift to the authentication system, and away from the user, is in-line with current best practices, including NIST’s Digital Identity Guidelines.